KaidoSo/cocktails-milestone-3/README.md

     - **Result:** Function detected errors and corrected the issue.
 All sibling elements then rendered correctly around the broken image.

 2. **Any user could delete/edit**
-    - **Issue:** Buttons to edit and delete drinks was available to all users regardless if they added the item or not.
+    - **Issue:** Buttons to edit and delete drinks were available to all users regardless if they added the item or not.
     - **Solution:** Impliment user specific buttons, and encrypted logon system.
     - **Result:** Users are now only presented with buttons that apply to their own drinks, preventing others from deleteing their creations, and preventing a user stumbling across the site, and removing the entire database.

 ### Known Bugs

 - **Drinks List on Mobile**
-In Mobile view the long names for drinks may look a bit off my name crawling up next to the image of the drink.
+In Mobile view the long names for drinks may look a bit off by name crawling up next to the image of the drink.
 I will look into fixing that in the future.